kevingostomski/bootstrap-nice-select/jekyll/sites/getting-started/usage.markdown

 {% endhighlight %}
 </div>

-Currently, remote URL data is only supported through the initialization through JavaScript but the support for data attributes will be added in the upcoming release.
+~~Currently, remote URL data is only supported through the initialization through JavaScript but the support for data attributes will be added in the upcoming release.~~
+The `<select>` data is now supported for remote URL data through the initialization with a data attribute or via JavaScript.

 &nbsp;